Chickenpox is a contagious disease that’s caused by the Varicella zoster virus.

 Treatment for chickenpox

-Children with chickenpox usually need treatment only to relieve symptoms like the itch.
+Children with chickenpox usually need treatment only to relieve symptoms like itch and fever.

 To help with the itch, soak gauze pads in bicarbonate of soda and water and put the pads over the sores.
 Creams like calamine lotion might also help.
 If your child really can’t stand the itching, your doctor might prescribe an antihistamine medicine.